 5. Library Director's Report

-8. New Business: Summer Reading Clubs, Building Maintenance and Repairs, Cooperation with Tippecanoe County and other area libraries including Evergreen Indiana; Topics for further action and discussion.
+8. New Business: 2014 library health insurance for full time staff, Capital Projects Fund for 2015 - 2017, Nonresident library card fee review, Cooperation with Tippecanoe County and other area libraries including Evergreen Indiana; Topics for further action and discussion.

 9. Comments from the public.

 Next Library Board Meeting: Wednesday, March 12, 2014 @ 6:30 pm at the Library.